UMAprotocol/UMIPs/UMIPs/umip-140.md

 ## SECURITY CONSIDERATIONS
 Security considerations are focused on the use of the token price for monitoring collateral ratios.

 The risk of manipulation of stock quotes included in the index is insignificant because a reliable source of quotes is used.
-In addition, users - vouters and disputers - have the opportunity to check the calculation of the index value based on independent sources of quotations themselves.
+In addition, users - voters and disputers - have the opportunity to check the calculation of the index value based on independent sources of quotations themselves.

 ***
 Security considerations, like the ones above, have been contemplated and addressed, but there is potential for security holes to emerge due to the novelty of this price identifier.